-In 1969, a federal interagency committee made two changes in the poverty definition: the thresholds would be annually updated by the consumer price index instead of by the per capita cost of the economy food plan, and farm poverty thresholds were set at 85 percent rather than 70 percent of corresponding nonfarm thresholds.
-(Figures for prior years were retabulated retrospectively on this basis.)
+In 1969, a federal interagency committee made two changes in the poverty definition: the thresholds would be annually updated by the consumer price index instead of by the per capita cost of the economy food plan, and farm poverty thresholds would be set at 85 percent rather than 70 percent of corresponding nonfarm thresholds.
+(Poverty threshold and poverty population figures for prior years were retabulated retrospectively on this basis.)
 In August 1969, the Bureau of the Budget designated the poverty thresholds with these revisions as the federal government's official statistical definition of poverty.

-In 1981, several other changes were made in the poverty definition: (1) elimination of separate thresholds for farm families, (2) elimination (through appropriate averaging) of separate thresholds for female-householder and "all other" families, and (3) extension of the poverty matrix to make the largest family size category "nine persons or more" rather than "seven or more persons."
+In 1981, several other changes recommended by another interagency committee were made in the poverty definition: (1) elimination of separate thresholds for farm families, (2) elimination (through appropriate averaging) of separate thresholds for female-householder and "all other" families, and (3) extension of the poverty matrix to make the largest family size category "nine persons or more" rather than "seven or more persons."
 (See U.S. Bureau of the Census, "Characteristics of the Population Below the Poverty Level: 1980," Current Population Reports: Consumer Income, Series P-60, No. 133, July 1982, pp. 2-5, 9, and 186.)
-As a result of these changes, the current matrix of poverty thresholds used by the Census Bureau to determine the poverty status of families and unrelated individuals consists of a set of 48 detailed thresholds arranged in a two-dimensional matrix by family size (from one person, that is, an unrelated individual, to a family of nine or more persons) crossclassified by the presence and number of family members under age 18 (from no children to eight or more children present).
+As a result of these changes, the current matrix of poverty thresholds used by the Census Bureau to determine the poverty status of families and unrelated individuals consists of a set of 48 detailed thresholds arranged in a two-dimensional matrix by family size (number of family members, ranging from one person, that is, an unrelated individual, to nine or more persons) crossclassified by the presence and number of family members who are related children under age 18 (from no children to eight or more children present).
 Unrelated individuals and two-person families are further differentiated by the age of the individual or family householder (under age 65 and aged 65 or older).

 The current official definition of poverty is over 30 years old.
 In 1990, Congress requested a study of the official U.S. poverty measure by the National Research Council (NRC) to provide a basis for a possible revision of the poverty measure.
 In 1992, the NRC's Committee on National Statistics appointed a Panel on Poverty and Family Assistance to conduct this study.
-In 1995, the Panel published its report of the study, Measuring Poverty: A New Approach, Constance F. Citro and Robert T. Michael (eds.), Washington, DC, National Academy Press, 1995.
+In 1995, the Panel published its report of the study, Measuring Poverty: A New Approach, Constance F. Citro and Robert T. Michael (eds.), Washington, D.C., National Academy Press, 1995.
 In the report, the Panel proposed a new approach for developing an official poverty measure for the United States-although it did not propose a specific set of dollar figures.
 The Panel's proposed approach focused on three major areas: new poverty thresholds, a new and consistent definition of family resources (income), and data sources.

 In July 1999, the Census Bureau, in collaboration with the Bureau of Labor Statistics, released a report, Experimental Poverty Measures: 1990 to 1997 (P60-205) that examined the effects of different resource definitions and thresholds on poverty and which estimated several experimental poverty rates based on the NRC panel's recommendations.
-That report and subsequent updates are available on the Census Bureau poverty measurement webpage at:
+That report and subsequent updates are available on the Census Bureau poverty measurement Web page at: www.census.gov/hhes/www/povmeas.html.

-http://www.census.gov/hhes/www/poverty.html.